Mndiong15/heulistic/README.md

 **HERE'S THE SECRET**

 Connecting content data from sources like websites and social media will enable our client to craft better marketing messages that are more relevant to consumers' current needs.

+**Tech Stack**

+React and Django web application
+Hosted by AWS and leveraging AWS Services